ikrisa10/pet-tracker/README.md

-This assignment was testing the testing following learning objectives:
+This assignment was testing following learning objectives:

 ## Key Learning Objectives